Greg Forster, Ph.D.

 Patrick R. Gibbons

-Patrick Gibbons is the Principal of Gibbons Consulting, where he provides research and consulting services for local policymakers and business leaders in Nevada.
-Patrick is also the CEO of CareAbout.it, a Las Vegas startup company which aims to analyze charitable giving in the United States.
+Patrick Gibbons serves as the Public Affairs Manager at Step Up For Students in Florida.
+Prior to that, Gibbons was the Principal of Gibbons Consulting, where he provided research and consulting services for local policymakers and business leaders in Nevada.
+Gibbons also was the CEO of CareAbout.it, a Las Vegas startup company which aims to analyze charitable giving in the United States.

-Prior to starting his own research and consulting company, Patrick served as the Education Policy Analyst for the Nevada Policy Research Institute.
-Patrick also taught high school history and special education in Virginia.
+Gibbons previously served as the Education Policy Analyst for the Nevada Policy Research Institute and taught high school history and special education in Virginia.

-Patrick has conducted numerous radio and television interviews, testified before the Nevada state legislature and has written over 100 published articles.
-His articles have appeared in the Las Vegas Review-Journal, Las Vegas Sun, Reno Gazette Journal, School Reform News, Tech Crunch and more.
-In 2011, Patrick created the database for the Friedman Foundation’s "The ABCs of School Choice."
+Gibbons has conducted numerous radio and television interviews, testified before the Nevada state legislature, and has written more than 100 published articles.
+His articles have appeared in the Las Vegas Review-Journal, Las Vegas Sun, Reno Gazette Journal, School Reform News, Tech Crunch, and more.
+In 2011, Gibbons created the database for the Friedman Foundation’s "The ABCs of School Choice."

-Patrick holds bachelor degrees in Political Science and History from The Pennsylvania State University and a M.A. in Political Science from the University of Oklahoma.
-Patrick lives in Las Vegas, Nevada.
+Gibbons holds bachelor degrees in Political Science and History from The Pennsylvania State University and a M.A. in Political Science from the University of Oklahoma.